 Save this Traeger Grill Bacon-wrapped Chicken recipe to your favorite Grillin ‘n Chillin board or your Chicken Ideas board.

 - 3-4 boneless skinless chicken breasts

 - Preheat Traeger grill to 375 degrees F. Place a non-stick mat on the rack if desired.

 - Trim chicken breasts, season them well, then wrap 2-3 slices of bacon around each chicken breast.
 Try to cover the entire chicken with the bacon.

-- Place bacon-covered chicken breasts into the air fryer basket, making sure not to overlap them.
+- Place bacon-covered chicken breasts into the non-stick mat, making sure not to overlap them.

 - Cook 18-20 minutes until a meat thermometer inserted into the center of the chicken breasts reads 160 degrees F. Turn over halfway through cooking.